Ford Ranger Super Duty review and buyer’s guide

 ENGINE

-Without doubt, the engine choice for the Super Duty will be the venerable turbocharged V6 diesel we know from the rest of the Ranger line-up.
+Without doubt, the venerable turbocharged 3-litre V6 diesel we know from the rest of the Ranger line-up is the correct engine choice for the Super Duty.
 It’s proven that 184kW is plenty of grunt for the majority of towing and load-carrying applications, and that 600 Newton-metres is ample for getting a notional 3350kg off the line.

 The advantage with a Super Duty is going to be a softer-sprung front end for passenger comfort compared with conventional trucks.
 And of course keeping the GVM at 4500kg means you won’t need to upgrade your regular driver’s licence.